Undergraduate Students Course Registration

 A: Degree requirements are printed on the left side of the degree audit.
 Courses completed successfully and courses in progress are printed beside the requirement on the right side of the audit.
 A requirement is marked complete (***) upon receipt of a satisfactory grade.
 The requirement is not marked complete if the course is in progress (IP) or if the course is a year-long course that is graded at the end of the second semester (J).

-The Language Proficiency Requirement for A&S and CSOM is marked complete after the student has either received a satisfactory score on the SAT II's or has completed at least the second semester of an intermediate level course.
+The Language Proficiency Requirement for MCAS and CSOM is marked complete after the student has either received a satisfactory score on the SAT II's or has completed at least the second semester of an intermediate level course.
 All other language courses leading up to the fulfillment of the requirement are listed as electives.
 For complete information, visit www.bc.edu/offices/stserv/academic/univcat/undergrad_catalog/policies_procedures.html#foreignug.

 Morrissey College of Arts and Sciences students must complete at least 120 credits to earn the bachelor’s degree.

-Lynch School of Education students who are elementary or secondary education majors must successfully complete 120 credits which must include the core curriculum, the education major, and an appropriate second major.
-Students who are Applied Psychology and Human Development majors must also successfully complete 120 credits which must include the core curriculum, the Applied Psychology and Human Development major, and at least one Arts and Sciences minor.
+Lynch School of Education and Human Development students who are elementary or secondary education majors must successfully complete 120 credits which must include the core curriculum, the education major, and an appropriate second major.
+Students who are Applied Psychology and Human Development majors must also successfully complete 120 credits which must include the core curriculum, the Applied Psychology and Human Development major, and at least one Morrissey College of Arts and Sciences minor.

-Carroll School of Management students must complete at least 114 credits to earn the bachelor's degree.
-Beginning with the class of 2016, all students must complete 120 credits for graduation.
+All Carroll School of Management students must complete at least 120 credits to earn the bachelor's degree.

 Students entering the Connell School of Nursing will be required to earn a minimum 117 credits for graduation.